|Courtesy of www.dalipaintings.com|

 who unwittingly killed his father and married his mother.
 The column that grows from the man's back and sprouts into a bust of a bearded man refers to the Freudian father, the punishing

 superego who suppresses the son's sexual fantasies.
 In the distance, two men embrace, one holding a golden key or scepter symbolizing access to the unconscious.
 Behind them, a naked man

 reaches into a permeable red form, as if trying to enter it.

 A well-read student of Freud, Salvador Dali - who never used drugs and only drank alcohol (especially champagne) in moderation - turned to a most unusual way to access his subconscious.
-He knew that the hypnologic state between wakefulness and sleep was possibly the most creative for a brain.
+He knew that the hypnogogic state between wakefulness and sleep was possibly the most creative for a brain.
 Like his fellow surrealists, Dali considered dreams and imagination as central rather than marginal to human thought.
 Dali searched for a way to stay in that creative state as long as possible just as any one of us on a lazy Saturday morning might enjoy staying in bed in a semi-awake state while we use our imagination to its fullest.
-He devised a most interesting technique.
+He devised the most interesting technique.